 Funded by the World Bank, and in close partnership with the Government of Liberia, the NRECA International team implemented the Libera National Electrification Analysis (NEA) project to prepare a framework to support increased electricity access in the country.
-This effort will contribute to the government’s aim to accelerate the pace of electrification, lower the cost, and increase the impact of investment, infrastructure construction, and connections.
+This effort contributed to the government’s aim to accelerate the pace of electrification, lower the cost, and increase the impact of investment, infrastructure construction, and connections.

 A web visualization tool consisting of 10 maps that displays the geospatial results of the project.
 This framework evaluates the outcome of least-cost electrification options that include densification, intensification, and expansion options for on-grid electrification in urban and rural areas of Liberia.

 Get a more in-depth look at the maps and learn more about the project here.

 The Government of Liberia now has the foundation to design, plan and implement its National Electrification Strategy.
 The Liberia National Electrification Analysis Project is providing the framework to strengthen and expand existing on-grid electric service, and address electrification needs of communities that are beyond this reach.